samuelwjlee/dev-setup/README.md

 # Why
-In this modern age of computing, people often own more than one computing machine or switch to a different computing device more frequently than others.
-Setting up local environments every time from scratch can be a bit cumbersome.
-So this repository is to have a central location to manage and seed one's setup with one command in any machine running MacOS.
+In this modern age of computing, people often own more than one computing device or switch to a different device more frequently than others.
+But setting up local environments every time from scratch can be a bit cumbersome.
+So this repository is to have a central location to manage and seed any machine running macOS with one's setup.

 # What
 Setup files that could be managed remotely and applied to any machine running MacOS.